-When storing food we not only want to make it last as long as possible, but we want to it to taste great too.
+When storing food, we not only want to make it last as long as possible, but we want it to taste great too.

-And remember you can always use fruit that is a little overripe in our delicious Healthy Mummy Smoothies!
+And remember, you can always use fruit that is a little overripe in our delicious Weight loss smoothies!
 Just freeze the fruit cut up in chunks – this works really well with bananas.